guinetn/basecamp/assets/books/computer_science/big-o.md

-# BIG O NOTATION: Algorithmic Complexity
+# BIG O NOTATION

+Measure algorithmic complexity

 The amount of time it takes to run an algorithm = its computational complexity Big O is used to analyze algorithms computational complexity (time or space used) to determine how fast an algorithm is